FayCarsons/linalg/README.md

 # Linear Algebra in Bend!
-This is a WIP library, currently aiming for naive implementations.
+This is a WIP library, currently aiming for naive, unoptimized, but complete implementations.
 At the moment, the goal is to include analogues of GLSL/WGSL types for graphics, as well as more general (and more easily parallelized) N-dimensional vectors and matrices.